Resolution 181: The Partition Resolution of 29 November 1947

 Not to be forgotten, the President of the General Assembly for that session was Oswaldo Aranha who is known to have lobbied as fiercely as the Zionists to sway the vote for acceptance.
 He even postponed the voting session for 3 days to ensure passage.

-On Saturday morning, 29 November 1947, and against the will of the Palestinian people, the General Assembly in New York voted for the partition of Palestine and accepted Resolution 181.
+On Saturday morning, 29 November 1947, against the will of the Palestinian people, the General Assembly in New York voted for the partition of Palestine and accepted Resolution 181.
 The vote was 33 in support of the Resolution, 13 members opposed it and 10 members abstained including Britain.
+One small country, Siam, was absent.

 The roll-call vote was as follows: